 Thematic material of the development.

-Now I shall look at the thematic material used in the development.
-The pre-core (mm.74-81) starts with the first motive of the main theme that is fragmented in all three instruments.
+The pre-core (mm.74-81) starts with the first motive of the main theme that is fragmented in all three instruments (mm.74-77).
 These four bars are repeated and close with a half cadence after which the core starts in D major, the home key.
 This starts again with the main theme the second half of which is in D minor and this seamlessly transfers into the basic idea of the presentation of the continuation of the main theme (mm.7-8).
 A fragmentation follows of this idea with only the first half left (mm.88-91).
 Then we enter a large segment of sequences.
 The first four sequences (mm.92-107) use a combination of the second half of the afore mentioned basic idea (marked red in the score, m.8) and an augmented version of the running eighth notes of the subordinate theme in thirds (marked yellow in the score, mm.43-58).
 In the repetition voice exchange is used.
 The same combination of thematic material is used in the next harmonic slow sequence (mm.108-118).
 The falling sixth with the incomplete neighbour note remains, the augmented running quavers return with sixteenths (piano) and triplets (strings).

 Still heaving fun with sequences we enter a harmonic fast sequence the reduction of which is shown in figure 4.
 It starts in m.120 and again uses the falling sixth in an imitation like manner and in the second half it is combined with the first motive of the main theme.

 This opening motive of the main theme is the material that is used throughout the rest of the development.